 The Production Management Circle comprises of the area that has the potential for commercial harvesting under the normal set of management prescriptions.
 It is the area left after delineation of protection and non-production management circles.
 This management circle comprises of areas which are well stocked with species which can be harvested on sustainable basis for both local and commercial uses.
-The total area under this management circle is 6010.6388 ha.
-A small area of Fir (22.16 ha) falling under Chibegang Block has been merged and placed under the Mixed conifer working circle owing to its insignificant area coverage and for the ease of silvicultural implementation.
+The total area under this management circle is 5793.103ha which is about 64 % of the total FMU area.
+A small area of Fir (7.34 ha) falling under Chibegang Block has been merged and placed under the Mixed conifer working circle owing to its insignificant area coverage and for the ease of silvicultural implementation.